JohnKnee3/Employee-Tracker/scribble.md

 ## 12.4.6

 Added the post, put and delete for the page.
 Nothing really new here.
 In fact I was able to do this one entirely by copy and pasting candidates over and modifying the names.
 Look at the code added in 12.4.4 if unsure.
+/
+/
+/

+## 12.5.3

+We created a votes table.
+Then we were introduced to 2 constraints that used a fk with ON DELETE CASCADE.
+Essentially what this means is that if you delete the voter or the candidate from their respective table they will also delete in the votes table.

+## The CASCADE syntax looks like this

+CREATE TABLE votes (
+id INTEGER AUTO_INCREMENT PRIMARY KEY, voter_id INTEGER NOT NULL, candidate_id INTEGER NOT NULL, created_at DATETIME DEFAULT CURRENT_TIMESTAMP, CONSTRAINT uc_voter UNIQUE (voter_id),
+CONSTRAINT fk_voter FOREIGN KEY (voter_id) REFERENCES voters(id) ON DELETE CASCADE, CONSTRAINT fk_candidate FOREIGN KEY (candidate_id) REFERENCES candidates(id) ON DELETE CASCADE );
+--.

+## They were also careful to make sure to drop things in this order

+DROP TABLE IF EXISTS votes;
+DROP TABLE IF EXISTS candidates;
+DROP TABLE IF EXISTS parties;
+DROP TABLE IF EXISTS voters;
+--.
+The best I can tell you make sure to drop everything that requires a fk first from bottom to top, Then afterwards you drop everything else in order from top to bottom?
+This may be wrong.